nviets/nixos-raspi-camera/README.md

 [neat way to run the streaming using Gstreamer](https://github.com/raspberrypi/libcamera?tab=readme-ov-file#using-gstreamer-plugin) alone.

-Sadly, we see the TIMEOUT failures, similar to what is described [in the raspi forum thread](https://forums.raspberrypi.com/viewtopic.php?t=323609).
+Sadly, we see the TIMEOUT failures, similar to what is described [in this raspi forum thread](https://forums.raspberrypi.com/viewtopic.php?t=323609).
 Unfortunately, removing `arm64bit=1` from the `/boot/config.txt` is not an option because NixOS only supports 64bit.